venkateshwarant/Creating_Integration_Server/README.md

 ```

 ## NOTES: Integrating katalon testcases in pipeline
 * you have to add the katalon licence file which you have bought inside the runtime engine manually, only the you can integrate the katalon test cases with the integration server

-          pipeline file for Katalon test cases would be like
+### Pipeline file for Katalon test cases would be like

 ```
 run_katalon_test_suite: